AlexandriaDAO/core/src/perpetua/perpetua.md

-- Filter by tag doesn't seem to work on mainnet.
+- show topup account in the header toolbar.
-- Items on perpetua display load.
+- Items on perpetua display load (need to maybe make the nft ranking setup.)